-Alcohol has played a consistent role in society for as long as can be remembered.
+Alcohol has played a consistent role in society, religion, and socialization for as long as can be remembered.
 In fact, one chemical analysis found that it was between 7000-6600 B.C. that alcohol was first believed to be consumed.
-During that time there was not even one iota as much information about alcoholism and what it can do to humans as there is now, but thankfully today is much different.
-Not only do we know more about alcohol and its effects on the mind and the body, but we also familiar with what to expect when detoxing from alcohol.
+During that time there was no research on how long-term consumption of alcohol and alcohol abuse could impact the human body.
+Thankfully, today is much different.
+Researchers and doctors now know that alcohol addiction is a disease that can be treated.
+Not only do we know more about alcohol and its effects on the mind and the body, but we are also familiar with what to expect when detoxing from alcohol.

 Who is Detox For?

-Intensity, duration and severity of detox symptoms depends on many factors.
+Intensity, duration, and severity of detox symptoms depend on many factors.
 If someone has been using substances for any extended period of time, attending a detox or stabilization program can be extremely helpful, and often is very necessary for safety and comfort.

 Some of the telltale signs that detox will be helpful include: